How to Secure Multiple Domains with a Single SSL Certificate

 What Is a Multi-Domain SSL Certificate?

-A multi-domain SSL certificate, also known as a SAN (Subject Alternative Name) certificate, allows you to secure multiple domains and subdomains under a single certificate.
-Instead of purchasing and managing separate SSL certificates for each domain, you can consolidate them into one, simplifying the process and reducing costs.
+A multi-domain SSL certificate, also known as a SAN (Subject Alternative Name) certificate, is a type of SSL certificate that allows you to secure multiple domains and subdomains under a single certificate.
+Instead of purchasing and managing separate SSL certificates for each domain, you can consolidate them into one.

 For example, with a multi-domain SSL certificate, you can secure: